 What is Night Eating?

-This could mean eating well past your set calories (or points for WW members) for the day, outdoing the hard work you put in during the day.
+This could mean eating well past your set calories (or points for WW members) for the day and outdoing the hard work you put in during the day.

-Nighttime grazing is a common habit and can be frustrating to overcome, especially when you are trying hard to lose weight and feel like you are caught in an endless cycle of working so hard during the day and then overeating during the evening hours.
+Nighttime grazing is a common habit and can be frustrating to overcome, especially when you are trying hard to lose weight.
+You might feel like you are caught in an endless cycle of working hard during the day and then overeating during the evening hours.

-Some people have the habit of waking up and eating in the middle of the night, which is a similar problem but one we will discuss in a separate post.
-If you wake up and eat, the guidelines at the end of this post will still be helpful to you.
+Some people have the habit of waking up and eating in the middle of the night, which is a similar problem.
+If you wake up and eat, the guidelines in this article will be helpful for you.

-For many years I was stuck in the overeating at night loop.
+For many years, I was stuck in the loop of overeating at night.

-I would be “good” all day, sticking to my calories or WW points goal.
+I was (what I thought was) good all day, sticking to my calories or WW points goal.
 I would eat a light breakfast (if any) and a healthy lunch.

-I had a satisfying dinner planned although by then I was pretty hungry, so I struggled to stick to portions and often ate seconds.
+I had a satisfying dinner planned, although I was pretty hungry by then, so I struggled to stick to portions and often ate seconds.

-I found myself picking at dinner’s left-overs as I put the food away, and within an hour I was back in the kitchen rooting around for a snack.
+As I put the food away, I found myself picking at dinner’s leftovers, and within an hour, I was back in the kitchen rooting around for a snack.

-I had planned to end the day with a small portion of a treat (like a bag of popcorn or some light ice cream) but often one bag of popcorn led to 2 bags, or a first bowl of ice cream led to a second, which led to some chips and soon enough I was standing at the freezer eating handfuls of chocolate chips and wondering what happened to all my weight loss plans.
+I planned to end the day with a small portion of a treat (like a bag of popcorn or some light ice cream).
+Still, often, one bag of popcorn led to 2 bags, or a first bowl of ice cream led to a second, which led to some chips, and soon enough, I was standing at the freezer eating handfuls of chocolate chips and wondering what happened to all my weight loss plans.

 I went to bed overfull, uncomfortable, and beyond frustrated with myself.
 I wanted to lose weight.
 Why did I keep doing this?

-The next morning, I had no interest in breakfast (since I’d eating an extra day’s calories just a few hours before) and the cycle continued.
+The following day, I had no interest in breakfast (since I’d eaten an extra day’s calories just a few hours before), and the cycle continued.

-For some people, they have a similar pattern but the overeating happens as soon as they step in the door from work, when they find themselves ravenous, tired, and hungry and end up eating hundreds of calories standing at the fridge with their coat on.
-If this is your pattern, the advice below will be just as helpful.
+Some people have a similar pattern, but the overeating happens as soon as they step in the door from work.
+They find themselves ravenous, tired, and hungry.
+They end up eating hundreds of calories standing at the fridge with their coat on.
+If this is your pattern, the advice below will be as helpful.

-I stayed in this night-time overeating cycle for years, even well into my weight loss and maintaining.
+I stayed in this night-time overeating cycle for years, even well into my weight loss and maintenance.

-By using the strategies outlined below, I was able to stop the night eating cycle and even break a 15 year weight loss plateau so I know this advice works.
+By using the strategies outlined below, I stopped night eating and even broke a 15-year weight loss plateau, so I know this advice works.

 Can You Eat After 6:00 PM and Still Lose Weight?

-Weight loss only happens one way and that’s eating fewer calories than you burn.
-I lost the first 80 pounds of my weight loss eating most of my calories at night.
-Your body will use the calories you give it no matter what time they come in.
+Weight loss only happens one way, and that’s by eating fewer calories than you burn.
+I lost the first 80 pounds of my weight loss while I was eating most of my calories at night.
+Your body will use the calories you give it no matter when they come in.

-However, there’s something to be said for trying to eat less in the evenings or not snacking at night.
-While there might be some slight metabolic benefit to not eating at night, the truth is that when you start eating at night, you have a hard time stopping with a reasonable portion because you are eating for emotional reasons.
+However, something must be said for trying to eat less in the evenings or not snacking at night.
+While there might be some slight metabolic benefits to not eating at night, the truth is that when you start eating at night, you probably have difficulty stopping with a reasonable portion.

-There was a football coach who used to tell his players, “Nothing good happens after 10:00 PM” to tell them to get home from that party and get to sleep.
-For those of us with food and weight issues, the same can be true.
+There was a football coach who used to tell his players, “Nothing good happens after 10:00 PM.”
+This was their warning to get home from that party and get to sleep.
+For those of us with food and weight issues, the same is often true.

 Can eating at night be healthy?
 Yes.